idaholab/moose/docs/content/documentation/interfaces/SetupInterface.md

 !text test/src/base/MooseTestAppTypes.C

 ### 2. Register the Execute Flag
 After the new flag(s) are defined and defined, it must be registered with MOOSE.
-The registration works similar to registering objects.
-In your application there is a static function named "registerExecFlags" that has a definition in the application header and a definition in the corresponding source file.
-Within the definition (C-file) the flag should be registered by calling registerExecFlag.
+In the MooseApp object there is a virtual method, `registerExecFlags` that must be overridden.
+Within this method the base class method should be called to register any existing flags (i.e., MOOSE execute flags) and then the `registerExecFlag` method should be called for each of the new flags being created for an application.
 For example, the MooseTestApp contains the following.

 !text test/include/base/MooseTestApp.h line=registerExecFlags strip-leading-whitespace=True